- How much will this cost me?

 3. I heard I can pursue an idea with a company at no cost.

 While there are ways to pursue an idea at little or no cost, at some point you must allocate time, energy and money to develop your idea.
-If a company assumes the total cost and liability associated with pursuing an idea, chances are they will want the rights to the idea, which is something you surely would not want to give up.
+If a company assumes the total cost and liability associated with pursuing an idea, chances are they will want the rights to the idea, which is something you may not want to give up.

 4. I can make a lot of money from my idea.
 (I can be rich.)